Precision Studies of QCD in the Low Energy Domain of the EIC: The EIC interaction regions for a high impact science program with discovery potential

 The present EIC second IR secondary focus design is very close to this theoretical limit.
 Further improvements are quite limited by space availability in the experimental hall and magnetic field constraints.

 The selection of crossing angle is an important design choice for the second IR.
-This crossing angle must not be too large ($>\sim$50\,mrad) for various reasons: \begin{itemize} \item Constraints from the existing experimental hall geometry. \item The IP must be shifted towards the ring center to permit the RCS to bypass the detector. \item Large crossing angle requires more aggressive crabbing, which in turn is limited by cost, impedance, and beam dynamics issues. \item Detector acceptance becomes unacceptably small at larger crossing angles. \item Limits proximity of final focus quads and overall IR luminosity. \end{itemize} The crossing angle must also not be too small ($<\sim$25 mrad), since the existing hall geometry requires spectrometer dipoles to bend towards the electron beam.
+This crossing angle must not be too large ($>\sim$50\,mrad) for various reasons: \begin{itemize} \item Constraints from the existing experimental hall geometry. \item The IP must be shifted towards the ring center to permit the Rapid Cycling Synchrotron (RCS) electron injector to bypass the detector. \item A large crossing angle requires more aggressive crabbing (or RF manipulation of both beams to compensate crossing angle and maximize luminosity); this aggressive crabbing in turn is limited by cost, impedance, and beam dynamics issues. \item Detector acceptance becomes unacceptably small at larger crossing angles. \item Limits proximity of final focus quads and overall IR luminosity. \end{itemize} The crossing angle must also not be too small ($<\sim$25 mrad), since the existing hall geometry requires spectrometer dipoles to bend towards the electron beam.
 Bending away as in the primary IR is not possible because of the second IR collision geometry.
 This pushes the second IR crossing angle away from the 25\,mrad used in the primary IR.
 The second IR design choice of crossing angle is presently 35\,mrad.

 Figure~\ref{fig:ir8} shows the layout of the second IR with the proposed detector component placements.
 The ancillary detectors in the downstream hadron beam side have been integrated, while space is available for luminosity monitor, low $Q^2$ tagger and local hadron polarimetry.